Partial Identification of Structural Vector Autoregressions with Non-Centred Stochastic Volatility: Partial identification in heteroskedastic SVARs: Theorem A.1 and proofs

-with $\mathbf{Q}_*$ being an orthogonal $((N-1) \times (N-1))$ matrix.
-This fact is an easy implication of Theorem \ref{thm:identification}.
+with $\mathbf{Q}_*$ being an orthogonal $(N-1) \times (N-1)$ matrix.
+This fact follows from the arguments in the proof of Lemma \ref{lm:identification}.
 Thus, any admissible inverse has the form $\mathbf{B}_0^{-1}Q'$ and, hence, has the same first column as $\mathbf{B}_0^{-1}$.
-Clearly, the same argument applies for any other row of $\mathbf{B}_0$, meaning that the impact effects of the $n^{\text{th}}$ shock are unique if the $n^{\text{th}}$ row of $\mathbf{B}_0$ is unique.
-This fact allows us to do impulse response analysis for a partially identified model.
-For each identified shock, unique impulse responses are obtained and can be easily computed in the usual way.
-Q.E.D.
+Clearly, the same argument applies for any other row of $\mathbf{B}_0$. \end{proof}